hharryyf/gdl2qbf-general/README.md

 # gdl2qbf-general

-A converter from multi-player GDL to QBF, [the paper](https://www.ifaamas.org/Proceedings/aamas2024/pdfs/p807.pdf) is attached.
+A converter from multi-player GDL games to QBF, [the paper](https://www.ifaamas.org/Proceedings/aamas2024/pdfs/p807.pdf) is attached.

-The proof and experiments of the NMR paper are available in the NMR branch.
+The proof and experiments of the NMR paper are available in the NMR branch https://github.com/hharryyf/gdl2qbf-general/tree/NMR.

-**The experients in the AAMAS paper were based on an old and less generic implementation that can only handle games with exactly 2 players https://github.com/hharryyf/gdl2qbf while the current implementation is more general than that**

-Now we can deal with the bounded-depth strong winnability for arbitarily many players.
+**The experients in the AAMAS paper were based on an old and less generic implementation that can only handle games with exactly 2 players https://github.com/hharryyf/gdl2qbf while the current implementation is more general than that.
+We can now deal with the bounded-depth strong winnability for arbitarily many players.**

 ## Description

-The converter will translate any GDL to a QBF instance, the QBF instance is true if and only if the current player can achieve 100 points in the GDL game no matter what the other players perform.
+The converter will translate any GDL (in KIF format) to a QBF instance, the QBF instance is true if and only if the current player can achieve 100 points within N moves in the GDL game no matter what the other players perform.

 ## Contribution